Exteron01/SpigotSkid/README.md

 # AuthmeVelocity Exploit <= 4.1.1 | Velocity Version

-Exploit found by user @SpigotRCE.
+Exploit was found by the [https://discord.gg/bukkit/](Autism Inc team), later skidded by @SpigotRCE.

 This velocity version was created for MCPTool.